What Are Meta Tags & How to Write SEO-Friendly Meta Tag Content

 <meta name="keywords" content="meta tags, SEO, website optimization, page description, meta description">

-5. Meta Viewport Tag (for Mobile Devices)
+5. Meta Viewport Tag (Mobile Optimization)

 Purpose: